merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ## Painless installation with Conda

-In case you have been working with [Anaconda](https://www.continuum.io/downloads) and would like to continue to so, there is a way to install anvi'o along with all Python and non-Python dependencies thanks to [John Eppley](https://scholar.google.com/citations?user=4S2q_9cAAAAJ&hl=en):
+If you have been working with [Anaconda](https://www.continuum.io/downloads), and would like to continue to do so, there is a way to install anvi'o along with all its Python and non-Python dependencies thanks to [John Eppley](https://scholar.google.com/citations?user=4S2q_9cAAAAJ&hl=en):

 ``` bash
 conda create -n anvio232 -c bioconda -c conda-forge gsl anvio